MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/upgrade-conversion-options.md

 ### Windows Server Standard or Datacenter

-If your server is running an evaluation version of Windows Server Standard or Datacenter edition, you can convert it to an available retail version by running the following commands at an elevated command prompt or PowerShell session.
+If your server is running an evaluation version of Windows Server Standard or Datacenter edition, you can convert it to an available retail version by running the following commands in an elevated command prompt or PowerShell session.

 1. Determine the current edition name by running the following command.
 The output is an abbreviated form of the edition name.
 For example, Windows Server Datacenter (Desktop Experience) edition is `ServerDatacenter`.